 Loved to Death

-"I would like to say a few words," the doctor stated as he made his way down the walkway toward the front of the gathering.
-He stopped at the casket and positioned himself behind it, facing the family.
+"I would like to say a few words," the doctor stated, making his way down the walkway toward the front of the gathering.
+Stopping at the casket, he positioned himself behind it, facing the family.

 Jon shot upright from the couch.
-His breathing was deep, and beads of sweat dotted his forehead.
-"Just a dream," he breathed easily.
-The same dream had been plaguing his sleep ever since the move.
+His breathing deep and beads of sweat dotted his forehead.
+The same nightmare had been plaguing his sleep ever since the move.

 "Change is healthy.
-It'll help to start somewhere new, somewhere to make new memories," His father had told him.
+It'll help to start somewhere new, somewhere to make new memories," He remembered his father telling him.

-Jon sprang off the sofa and headed to the staircase near the foyer.
-He reluctantly began to ascend the stairs, and with every step he took, his sister's crying became more and more audible over the unwavering storm outside.
-Just as he reached the second floor the lights cut off, freezing him where he was, only to flicker back to life a moment later.
-He breathed a sigh of relief as he continued into the hall towards his sister's room.
+Springing off the sofa, Jon headed to the staircase near the foyer.
+Reluctantly, he began to ascend the stairs, and with every step he took, his sister's crying became more and more audible over the unwavering storm outside.
+Reaching the second floor, the lights cut off freezing him where he was, flickering back to life a moment later.
+Breathing easier, Jon continued into the hall towards his sister's room.

 |Cameron Bright||as Jonathan Hill|

 |Charlize Theron||as Jon's Mother|